abap-things/zac/README.md

 This tool is crafted to generate ABAP code specifically for scenarios that involve repetitive code patterns, influenced by semi-static conditions.

+The tool works as follows:
+1. First, we create a template for the desired code.
+2. Then, in the ABAP program, we select the system data that will be used as parameters for the template.
+3. In the same program, we execute the template transformation and obtain the text (ABAP code) in the format we desire.

 For example, this section demonstrates code generation for static access to 'stvarv' parameters.
 The sample of its usage can be found here:

 1. main program: https://github.com/abap-things/zac/blob/master/src/samples/zac_sample_stvarv_1.prog.abap